essteer/mit-686x/src/unit5/L17_Reinforcement_Learning/d_policy_functions.md

 We need to derive a mechanism to propagate the reward.

-We assume for now that the living reward is zero - we have only +1 and -1 in the 3x3 grid.
+We assume for now that the living reward is zero - we have only $+1$ and $-1$ in the $3 \times 3$ grid.

-We know the top-right space (with +1) is a great place to be, since we get the reward there.
+We know the top-right space (with $+1$) is a great place to be, since we get the reward there.

-We also know that top-middle, just before the +1, is also good because it is just before the reward.
+We also know that top-middle, just before the $+1$, is also good because it is just before the reward.

 And so on.